 When compared to google analytics, the jetpack stands nowhere.
 The data Google processes and provides is very comprehensive.

 Google Analytics shows you how exactly your visitors move on your website.
 Right from racking their inch by inch activity to evaluating their interests, google analytics does it all.

 2. CTR & CPC

 11. Conversion Data

 And More.
-Everything you can imagine to reveal what your audience do is shown by google.
+Everything you can imagine to reveal what your audience does is shown by google.

 Jetpack also counts bot traffic coming from different IPs at a time.
-The same thing happens with blogger (blogspot) stats too.
-Although it’s a rare event in jetpack but still it happens.
+The same thing happens with blogger (Blogspot) stats too.
+Although it’s a rare event in a jetpack, it still happens.

-On the other hand, I have never seen google counting any not traffic.
-In any case.
-This makes sure that you only see the traffic that is genuine.
+On the other hand, I have never seen google counting any not traffic in any case.
+This makes sure that you only see the genuine traffic.